Hans-Jovan/Tank-Game/README.md

 - Players must stay alert and adapt to changing battlefield conditions.

 ### Revealing the Battlefield
-When an enemy tank is destroyed, it leaves behind a burning wreck that acts as a permanent vision source.
+When an enemy tank is destroyed, it leaves behind a burning wreck that acts as a temporary vision source.

 This means:
 - The surrounding area becomes permanently revealed.